solomino09/library/README.md

 		Main library
-Django Rest Framework - for creating an API\n django_filters - for get filtered list of books (by year and by title)\n
+	Django Rest Framework - for creating an API django_filters - for get filtered list of books (by year and by title)

 ______________________________________________________________________